Jalle19/vagrant-registry-generator/README.md

   outputPath                   The path where the output is generated (e.g. s3://my-bucket)

 Options:
-      --awsRegion[=AWSREGION]  The AWS region where your S3 bucket resides (required when using S3 paths) -h, --help                   Display this help message -q, --quiet                  Do not output any message -V, --version                Display this application version
+      --awsRegion[=AWSREGION]  The AWS region where your S3 bucket resides (required when using S3 paths).
+If not specified the value will be read from the AWS_REGION environment variable.
+  -h, --help                   Display this help message -q, --quiet                  Do not output any message -V, --version                Display this application version